Amarsingh125/oci-hpc-runbook-openfoam/RDMA.md

 # Running OpenFOAM
 Running OpenFOAM is not so straightforward if you are not familiar with the tool.
 Using this [script](https://objectstorage.us-phoenix-1.oraclecloud.com/p/V7-M6bL-HWGKNLiZ2iCiKdG3ehzs3nkjwX6_zDNEbSM/n/hpc/b/HPC_BENCHMARKS/o/motorbike_RDMA.tgz), you can do it very easily.
+This needs to be run on one of the compute nodes (Not the headnode)

 In the following commands, replace `NP` by the number of total processes to run the model on.
 The maximum number is 36 * Number of nodes in your cluster